andrea-rinaldi-microarea/generator-tblegacy/README.md

 * the VS solution `.sln` of the application is upodated to include the `.vcxproj` of the library

 ## Tables
-The table generator let you generate the code template to manage a table in your application.
+The table generator let you generate the required metadata and the code wrapper to manage a table in your application.
 It is possible to generate a single table, master-only style, or a table pair, master/detail style, such as a document with an header and some rows.

 To scaffold a new table, your current folder must be inside an existing module, that is: